bparanj/Essential-TDD/en/11-double-dispatch/11-double-dispatch.markdown

 ## Objective ##

-How to use double dispatch to make your code object oriented.
+Learn how to use double dispatch to make your code object oriented.

 ## Analysis ##